DPenner/SYSC-Project/README.txt

 CHANGES:
 - 2D GUI has been implemented
-- direction is now implemented as an enum
 - Bug fix: an exception is no longer thrown upon a request to check for a non-existing direction, false is returned instead.
 - Implemented monster move.
 Note: not tested yet and will implement in next milestone.
 If a player is on adjacent tile, the Monster will attack it, otherwise, it will move in random motion.
-- command interface has been removed and replaced by GUI interface
+- Command interface has been removed and replaced by GUI interface

 ROADMAP:
 - use image files to enhance the look of the game.
 For example, the characters and items will have more visual appeal.
 - create a more complex second level
 - create a 3D view of the application
 - enable use of weapons
+- Make it actually possible to win the game